 “This journey has always been about reaching your other shore, no matter what it is.” - Diana Nyad

 Anastiscia Chantler-Lang is a fierce Lyme advocate.
 In reading her story you will see how she went to hell and back to be diagnosed and treated.
 She traveled the world and had many amazing experiences, until she contracted Lyme and everything changed.
 One of Anistiscia's biggest passions is her art, which is featured throughout the interview and can be see at Art Obsessions Gallery in Lake Tahoe, Nevada.

 Tell us a little about who you are and what you do:

-How long did it take him to get a diagnosis?
+What is your Lyme story?
+How do you think you contracted Lyme and how long did it take you to get a diagnosis?